andreruffert/toast-queue/README.md

 # toast-queue

-An opinionated toast component for the web.
+An opinionated toast library for the web.